rlaker/Obsidian-for-Academia/Notes/Zotero.md

 There are many more [add ons](https://www.zotero.org/support/plugins) if you want to experiment

-For example, I just found this [plugin](https://github.com/windingwind/zotero-better-notes) that looks really useful for note taking in [[Obsidian]]
+For example, I just found this [plugin](https://github.com/windingwind/zotero-better-notes) that looks useful for note taking in [[Obsidian]]